efeefe/is/pages/02.projects/01._intro/banner.md

 ---

-This page hosts a sample of the projects I developed over more than two decades of activity at the intersections of culture, technology, environment and science.
+This page hosts a selection of projects I have developed over more than two decades at the intersections of culture, technology, environment and science.